elliottlawson/converse-prism/docs/basic-usage.md

 ### Using Different Providers

-Converse-Prism works with any provider supported by Prism:
+Converse Prism works with any provider supported by Prism:

 ```php
 // OpenAI